LeapfrogLayers: A Trainable Framework for Effective Topological Sampling: Introduction

-As \(\beta \rightarrow \infty\), the \(Q_{\mathbb{Z}} = 0\) mode becomes dominant and we see that the value of \(Q_\mathbb{Z}\) remains fixed for large durations of the simulation.
-This freezing can be quantatively measured by introducing the \emph{tunneling rate}\footnote{As measured between subsequent states in our chain \(i\), \(i+1\).}
+As \(\beta \rightarrow \infty\), we see that the value of \(Q_\mathbb{Z}\) remains fixed for large durations of the simulation.
+This freezing can be quantitatively measured by introducing the \emph{tunneling rate} (as measured between subsequent states in our chain \(i\) and \(i+1\) )

 which serves as a measure for how efficiently our chain is able to jump (tunnel) between sectors of distinct topological charge.
 From Figure~\ref{fig:qfreezing}, we can see that \(\overline{\delta Q}_{\mathbb{Z}} \rightarrow 0\) as \(\beta\rightarrow \infty\).